 How does everyone in the community get along?

 This may be opening a door to gossip, but it is how someone answers this question that is key, not the actual answer itself.
 Pay close attention to how they speak of their neighbours and any comments made.
 This will give you further insight into the relationship between those in the area.

 Is there anything I should be aware of about this property?

 This question is optional and one you may not ask every person you talk to.
 If you feel comfortable disclosing which property you are interested in, the neighbours may be able to give information that even current owners may not know.

-Leave some extra time at the end of an open house to chat to neighbours and ask them some questions.
+Leave some extra time at the end of an open house or showing to chat to neighbours and ask them some questions.
 Just make sure to ask more than one!
-It could boost your opinion of an area greatly or remove an entire neighbourhood from your search completely.
-If you are looking for the perfect family friendly home and neighbourhood, make sure you check out last week's blog post and give me a call any time!
+It could boost your opinion of an area greatly or remove an entire neighbourhood from your search.
+If you are looking for the perfect family friendly home and neighbourhood, give me a call any time!
 I would be happy to help you and your family find your home.

 What’s the difference between a real estate agent and a REALTOR®?
 Visit www.crea.ca/why to find out.